andy-maier/easy-server/docs/usage.rst

 described in this section.

-Here is a complete working example of a vault file that defines host, username and password for the servers from the example server definition file shown in the previous section:
+Here is a complete working example of a vault file that defines host, username and password for the servers from the example server file shown in the previous
+section:

 .. code-block:: yaml